MGM Springfield Is Accepting Reservations

 The first luxury and entertainment gaming resort in Massachusetts is taking room reservations for next month’s opening.
-The MGM Springfield LINK is a two-million-square-foot development located in Springfield, Mass., 25 minutes from Hartford, Connecticut’s Bradley International Airport.
+The MGM Springfield is a two-million-square-foot development located in Springfield, Mass., 25 minutes from Hartford, Connecticut’s Bradley International Airport.
 The resort is within walking distance of the MassMutual Center and across from the Basketball Hall of Fame in downtown Springfield.

 The complex has 125,000 square feet of gaming space and more than 30,000 square feet of meetings and event rooms.
 In addition, there are two outdoor event spaces: a rooftop garden and a plaza designed for concerts and markets.
 The property’s five-story tower is home to 236 guest rooms and 16 suites, ranging from 375 to 1,150 square feet and designed with a nod to Springfield’s history with the use of reclaimed wood tables and paneled walls.
 The Presidential Suite boasts a chandelier made from vintage hats in homage to Dr. Seuss, a native of Springfield which is also home to the Dr. Seuss Museum.
 As well as gaming, the resort offers a cinema, bowling arcade, seasonal ice rink, and a Top Golf immersive golf simulation for indoor play.